 EXPECTATIONS OF GRANT RECIPIENTS

-Professional grant recipients in years past have been expected to produce a substantial body of work on the project they proposed — usually clocking in about one to three months of field time — within one year of signing the grant agreement.
-These recipients will then submit 60 high-resolution images or a high-resolution digital file of their film to The Alexia chair.
+Professional grant recipients are expected to produce a substantial body of work on the project they proposed — usually clocking in about one to three months of field time — within one year of signing the grant agreement.
+These recipients will then submit 60 high-resolution images or a high-resolution digital file of their film to The Alexia Chair.
+Student grant recipients are expected to make meaningful progress on their project within one year of signing the grant agreement.
+These recipients will then submit at least 20 high-resolution images or a high-resolution digital file of their film to The Alexia Chair.

-All grant recipients will credit The Alexia at Newhouse/Syracuse University if their project (in part or in its entirety) is published or screened during production or within a year of completion.
+All recipients also must submit at the end of that year a thorough document that 1) outlines how they completed/advanced the project, 2) lists any publication or public presentation of the work, and 3) elaborates on challenges, triumphs lessons learned.
+Lastly, all grant recipients will credit The Alexia at Newhouse/Syracuse University if their project (in part or in its entirety) is published or screened during production or within a year of completion.

 GRANT OF RIGHTS